Director’s Statement

 “The technical man must not be lost in his own technology.
 He must be able to appreciate life, and life is art, drama, music, and most importantly, people,” said Khan.

-With this documentary, I hope to illuminate Fazlur Rahman Khan's story, his technical genius, his love for people, music and poetry, and how he came to be the man whose innovations laid the groundwork for all modern skyscrapers.
+With a documentary on his life, I hope to illuminate Fazlur Rahman Khan's technical genius, his love for people, music and poetry, and his ability to persevere to become the man whose innovations laid the groundwork for all of today’s skyscrapers around the globe.

 I am excited to embark on this journey of making my first feature-length documentary film and grateful to be joined by an accomplished team.
 I am further grateful to all those who are supporting us to help bring this project to fruition.